20 Hartford Street Newton, MA 02461

 Each year, parents are required to complete a medical information form.
 Parents are required to inform Highlands After-School Program in writing (and complete a separate allergy/medication form) of any allergies, dietary restrictions, or chronic health conditions that their child may have.

-FOR A DETAILED EXPLANATION OF ALL MEDICAL, HEALTH AND SAFETY POLICIES, SEE THE HEALTH AND SAFETY POLICIES (Health Care Policy) PROVIDED TO ALL FAMILIES ON THE SIGN OUT TABLE AND AT OUR WEBSITE.
+FOR A DETAILED EXPLANATION OF ALL MEDICAL, HEALTH AND SAFETY POLICIES, SEE THE HEALTH AND SAFETY POLICIES (Health Care Policy) PROVIDED TO ALL FAMILIES ON THE SIGN OUT TABLE AND ON THIS WEBSITE.

 CHILD GUIDANCE POLICY